hiddenSymmetries/simsopt/docs/source/example_quasisymmetry.rst

                                           (qs, 0, 1)])

-It can be seen here that we are seeking a configuration with aspect ratio 6, and average iota slightly above 2 / 5 = 0.4.
+It can be seen here that we are seeking a configuration with aspect ratio 6, and average iota of 0.42, slightly above the resonance at 2 / 5 = 0.4.
+The function :func:`simsopt.mhd.vmec.Vmec.mean_iota()` used here returns :math:`\int_0^1 \iota\, ds` where :math:`s` is the toroidal flux normalized by its value at the VMEC boundary.

 Now, we set up a loop over several optimization steps.
 At each step, the resolution parameters ``mpol`` and ``ntor`` for VMEC increase.
 At